 The Cybersmile Foundation offers practical help, support and advice for anybody affected by cyberbullying, as well as hate campaigns including parents, children, teachers and carers.
 You will find important information regarding cyberbullying in the advice and guidance section of the website, along with links to many other organisations that all offer different ways of helping with cyberbullying issues.

 Find the latest information on the sites you like to visit, mobiles and new technology.
 Find out what’s good, what’s not and what you can do about it.
 If you look after young people there’s an area for you too – with resources you can use in the classroom, at home or just to get with it.
 Most importantly, there’s also a place which anyone can use to report if they feel uncomfortable or worried about someone they are chatting to online.

 The Child Exploitation and Online Protection (CEOP) Centre is dedicated to eradicating the sexual abuse of children.
 That means we are part of UK policing and very much about tracking and bringing offenders to account either directly or in partnership with local and international forces.

 IWF is the UK hotline for the public to report child sexual abuse content on the internet.
 It works with the internet industry and the police in the UK and abroad to get the content removed.
 You can report on their website, anonymously if you prefer.

 Fixers is a movement of young people tackling issues they feel strongly about to make a difference to others and want to change things for the better.
 Many have been through difficult times, and have used that experience to campaign on issues that matter to them, like being homeless, domestic abuse, bullying or drink and drug misuse.
-To date, more than 8,400 Fixers from all over the United Kingdom have started (and are continuing) over 1030 unique projects.
+Anyone can become a Fixer.
+You can fix anything you like – as long as you benefit at least one other person.